 CEPS focuses on the next generation of energy storage: solid-state batteries that are safe, efficient, fast-charging, and cost-effective.

-CEPS’ main research areas include solid-state and polymer electrolytes, protective coatings on lithium-metal anodes, and mass/ionic transport mechanisms at interfaces within electrode nanocomposites by in-situ/operando integrated with atomic-level modeling.
+CEPS’ main research areas include solid-state and polymer electrolytes, protective coatings on lithium-metal anodes, innovative cathode materials, and mass/ionic transport mechanisms at interfaces within electrode nanocomposites by in-situ/operando integrated with atomic-level modeling.
+Furthermore, CEPS is working towards the expansion of the solid-state battery supply chain capabilities in the U.S., specifically battery recycling and eco-friendly lithium extraction technologies from natural mineral deposits.

 This external link provides additional information that is consistent with the intended purpose of this site.
 NSF cannot attest to the accuracy of a non-federal site.